mecid/mecid.github.io/_posts/2024-11-12-introducing-swift-testing-parameterized-tests.md

 image: /public/testing.png
 ---

 I decided to finalize the topic of the Swift Testing framework with its unique feature called parameterized tests.
-In a few cases, you need to verify your functions with different outputs, and parameterized tests easily solve this by providing you with a nice overview.
+In a few cases, you need to verify your functions with different inputs, and parameterized tests easily solve this by providing you with a nice overview.

 {% include friends.html %}